egjimenezg/calculator-test/README.md

 ### Building

-If you want to generate the deployment files and run in a web server use the following command:
+If you want to generate the deployment files and run the project in a web server use the following command:

+`cd calculator-test/calculator-app`

 * `ember build --environment production` (production)